heyjul3s/next-ts/README.md

 ## Notes And Other Instructions

-### Setting Up Storybook
+### Storybook

-To add Storybook to the project, simply run `npx sb init` and follow the prompts.
+Stories are setup to live in `src/stories` along with a Chakra UI context provider plus light and dark mode capabilities.
+You can configure for a different directory if you wish via `.storybook/main.js`.

 ### Web Workers